dokester/BayesicFitting/docs/troubles.md

 while the residuals are significantly smaller, their contributions to the likelihood are all similarly small.

+In those cases, it is better to add the scale factor as an extra (hyper)parameter to the problem.
+Actually in almost all case it is better to do so.

 ### **Starting Problems with NestedSampler.**<br>
 Sometimes it looks like NestedSampler cannot find the maximum in the likelihood